 The Connect-Info response can be a simple number (bits/second) tx rate, or a number followed by a % where this sets a speed based on a percentage of connection line speed.
 This can be followed by a slash (/) and the same for rx rate if required (default is rx is not limited).
-It is also possible to set long term shapers where a Chargeable-User-Identity is also included, this involves a number of additional parameters in the string prefixed with characters: > min, < max, \ minburst, and \ step.
+It is also possible to set long term shapers, this involves a number of additional parameters in the string prefixed with characters: > min, < max, \ minburst, and \ step.
+You need to include the Chargeable-User-Identity in the request for speeds to be set.